-NYC Health Benefits Program (HBP) for Retirees website page of the NYC Office of Labor Relations
+NYC Health Benefits Program (HBP) for Retirees website, of the NYC Office of Labor Relations provides information for:

-This is the link for the Retirees Health Benefit Plan information:
+This is the link for the NYC Health Benefit Plan Program.

 The Management Benefits Fund page provides information about the supplemental benefits to non-unionized personnel of the City of New York, which includes all managerial, confidential, and original jurisdiction employees and retirees.
 Your membership in the Management Benefits Fund (“Fund”) entitles you and your eligible dependents access to various MBF Benefits Programs.
 All MBF benefits, with the exception of Group Universal Life Insurance, are fully paid for the Fund.